voigt/voigt.github.io/content/_index.md

 ---
 title: 👋 Hi.
-description: "I am Christoph Voigt, a seasoned software engineer, consultant, manager, and entrepreneur, boasting over a decade of experience in the industry."
+description: "I am Christoph Voigt, a software engineer, consultant, manager, and entrepreneur, boasting over a decade of experience in the industry."

 ---